Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Colin Kaepernick

-He has since proved everyone wrong, by returning to full fitness on a vegan diet and appearing to be stronger than ever.
+After three surgeries, which meant time off the field and out of the gym, Kaepernick switched to a plant-based diet.
+His injuries left him unsigned and there were many critics of his dietary change.
+He has, however, since proved everyone wrong, by returning to full fitness on a vegan diet and appearing to be stronger than ever.
 He credits much of his speedy recovery to his plant-based diet.

 Morgan Mitchell

-Australian sprinter Morgan Mitchel has been vegan for five years and says the biggest benefit has been speed recovery times from her brutal training programme.
-Because she trains so hard, Morgan packs in the calories and protein at breakfast time with a breakfast burrito full of beans, mushrooms, tofu and even Beyond Meat burger.
-She opts for seitan and salad at lunch for her protein hit and rounds of the day with a vegan buddha bowl.
+Australian sprinter Morgan Mitchel has been vegan for five years and says the biggest benefit has been speed recovery times from her training programme.
+Because she trains so hard, Morgan packs in the calories and protein at breakfast time with a breakfast burrito full of beans, mushrooms, tofu, and Beyond Meat burger.
+She opts for seitan and salad at lunch for her protein, and rounds of the day with a vegan buddha bowl.

 Derrick Morgan